WebAssembly/spec/spectec/test-prose/TEST.md

 Globaltype_sub
 - the global type ((MUT _u0? ?), valtype_1) matches the global type ((MUT _u1? ?), valtype_2) if and only if:
+  - the value type valtype_1 matches the value type valtype_2.
   - Either:
     - _u0? is ?().
     - _u1? is ?().
-    - the value type valtype_1 matches the value type valtype_2.
   - Or:
     - _u0? is ?(()).
     - _u1? is ?(()).
-    - the value type valtype_1 matches the value type valtype_2.
     - the value type valtype_2 matches the value type valtype_1.

 Tabletype_sub